More than just a hygiene check, it’s crucial for a company’s success to build a purpose driven brand with values people resonate with.

 “Consumers expect companies to give back as standard,” says Lember Gordon, Head of Marketing at American Golf, Europe’s largest golf retailer, with 97 stores in the UK and Ireland, as well as an online platform selling equipment and apparel.
 “COVID-19 shifted consumer expectations even further.
 Doing what it says on the tin is no longer enough.
 Shoppers want to support brands with a conscience because it makes them feel better.”

 Brand is central to American Golf’s mission to disrupt perceptions of golf, including making it more appealing and inclusive to women and children.
-Its social purpose, particularly around diversity and inclusion, is integrated into its business strategy and a large portion of its marketing activity stems from this commitment.
+Its social purpose, particularly around diversity and inclusion, is integrated into its business and brand strategy and a large portion of its marketing activity stems from this commitment.

 The retailer is helping to break stereotypes in golf, for example by investing its marketing budget in sponsoring the Rose Ladies Series and partnering with disabled golfer Brendan Lawlor.
 It also supported the ISPS Handa World Invitational 2021, Europe’s first event where male and female golfers played for an equal prize fund, and the On Course Foundation, which uses golf to support unwell service personnel and veterans.